OpenSourceBrain/NWBShowcase/README.md

 There are a list of potentially interesting datasets [here](https://github.com/OpenSourceBrain/NWBShowcase/issues) containing publicly available experimental data which could be converted to NWB format.
 **Suggestions for more are welcome!!**

+## 7) Future plans

+We are currently planning a new version of the Open Source Brain website (OSBv2) which will have a much deeper integration of model sharing (in NeuroML format) and data sharing (in NWB format) into a unified platform for collaborating and sharing research outputs in neuroscience.
+Stay tuned!

 [![Build Status](https://travis-ci.org/OpenSourceBrain/NWBShowcase.svg?branch=master)](https://travis-ci.org/OpenSourceBrain/NWBShowcase)